robin-rondeau/OutlookJunkCleaner/PLAN.md

 3. Set env vars (system-wide or in the Task Scheduler action): `OUTLOOK_JUNK_MCP_CLIENT_ID`, `OUTLOOK_JUNK_AGENT_PROVIDER=anthropic`, `ANTHROPIC_API_KEY=…`.
 4. **First-auth, interactively, once:** `bin\OutlookJunkMcp.exe --first-auth`.
 Visit the device-code URL, sign in to your `outlook.com` account, grant `Mail.ReadWrite`.
 Token cache is now warm.
 5. Smoke-test the server alone: `bin\OutlookJunkMcp.exe --self-test` should print "Junk: N (M unread), Triage: K" and exit 0.
-6. Smoke-test the host: `bin\OutlookJunkAgent.exe --dry-run` runs the full pipeline but the dry-run flag tells the rubric to list intended actions without actually invoking mutating tools.
-Confirm the action list is sensible.
+6. Smoke-test the host: `bin\OutlookJunkAgent.exe --dry-run` runs the full pipeline (classifies every working-set message) but the host short-circuits before invoking any mutating MCP tool.
+The summary records `would:<tool>` entries so you can confirm the action list is sensible.
 7. (Optional) Smoke-test interactive review: from the project dir, run `claude`, ask "what's in Junk right now?", verify it uses the same MCP tools and gets a sensible answer.
 8. Install the cron: `scripts\install-task.ps1` (admin PowerShell).
 Registers a Task Scheduler trigger: hourly between 06:00 and 23:00, action = `bin\OutlookJunkAgent.exe`, working dir = `C:\Tools\OutlookJunkCleaner\`.
 Run-only-when-user-is-logged-on (DPAPI requirement) — or run-as the same user with stored credentials if the machine auto-logs-in.